Support Us Button Widget

 Table of Contents

-Now that the weather has warmed back up, picnicking is a delightful way to spend a shady afternoon afternoon or a breezy evening in Richmond.
-We’ve put on our excursion-expert hats and thought up some ideal spots matched with nearby eats.
+Spring has sprung, RVA.
+Picnicking is a delightful way to spend a shady afternoon afternoon or a breezy evening in Richmond.
+We’ve put on our excursion-expert hats and found some ideal spots matched with nearby eats.

 Forest Hill Park

 If you want a bit of outdoor adventure with your meal, head to Forest Hill Park.
-The park has picnic shelters close to several trails perfect for walking, running and biking.
-Swing by Gold Lion Community Cafe before you arrive to pick up a refreshing smoothie and lunch.
+The park has picnic shelters close to several trails perfect for walking, running, and biking.
+Swing by Gold Lion Community Cafe or Crossroads before you arrive to pick up a refreshing coffee and lunch — add ice cream if the weather insists.

 Libby Hill Park